This post was originally published in 2020 and updated in 2025.

 The Takeaway on EPDs vs. Histograms

-EPDs and histograms are two data sources that help alpaca farms purchase and breed alpacas for their maximum health and benefit to society.
+EPDs and histograms are two data sources that help alpaca owners purchase and breed alpacas for their maximum health and benefit to society.
 These two reporting options are used in conjunction with association registry information (lineage) and a visual review of the alpaca for conformation, fiber crimp and luster, and overall health.

 A strong EPD cannot guarantee the production of an excellent offspring, nor can a histogram report provide all the details needed for fiber evaluation.
 EPDs and histograms are tools available to the alpaca industry that help alpaca breeders improve the genetics and health of their livestock.